nextpyp/cet_pick/docs/explore.md

 !!! warning

     If you are running everything on a remote cluster and want to visualize the results through your local browser, you will first need to connect remote to local.
 This needs to be done for both images and the interactive session.
-To connect images with localhost port number 7000, use `ssh -N -f -L localhost:7000:localhost:7000 your_remote_login_address` on your local terminal.
-To connect to the interactive session using localhost at port number 33203, use `ssh -N -f -L localhost:33203:localhost:33203 your_remote_login_address`.
+To connect images with localhost port number 7000, use `ssh -N -f -L localhost:7000:localhost:7000 user@your_remote_login_address` on your local terminal.
+To connect to the interactive session using localhost at port number 33203, use `ssh -N -f -L localhost:33203:localhost:33203 user@your_remote_login_address`.

 In the interactive session, you should be able to visualize clusters of 3D embeddings, you will be able to adjust the number of points to be displayed in the cluster, coloring of each embedding based on the labels, select subclusters based on labels, and export selected subclusters.